Opinions on coffee vary greatly — some consider it healthy and energizing, while others claim it’s addictive and harmful.

-This is believed to be protective against aging and many diseases that are partly caused by oxidative stress, including cancer.
+Antioxidants can effectively disarm free radicals, thus protecting against aging and many diseases that are partly caused by oxidative stress, including cancer.

 Hydrocinnamic acids are very effective at neutralizing free radicals and preventing oxidative stress (

 In one study, researchers looked at the antioxidant content of different foods by serving size.

-Drinking coffee has been associated with a reduced risk of many diseases.
+Coffee is associated with a reduced risk of many diseases.

 There are many types of dietary antioxidants, and coffee is a very good source of some of them.